sjoerdvankreel/firefly-synth-2/README.md

 * Much like FF1, select add/mul/stack + bipolar add/mul/stack.
 * New Scale parameter which allows the mod amount to be controlled by an additional CV source.
 * Single matrix for audio and cv.
 Env and LFO are now processed in lock-step, so env can modulate LFO and the other way around.
-* Env/VLFO/GLFO/Master Aux inputs plus MIDI CC, Pitch Bend, Channel Pressure.
+* Env/VLFO/GLFO/Master Aux inputs plus MIDI CC, Pitch Bend, Channel Pressure, On-Note-Random and global last/low/high key/velocity.

 ## Echo
 * Combined multitap delay / feedback delay / reverb.